Alarm-Siren/arduino-kicad-library/README.md

 - Arduino **Zero** Shield
 - Clone **Pro Mini** Socket

 *"Shield" means the module is designed to plug in from beneath your PCB.
 "Socket" means the module is designed to plug in from above your PCB.
-"SMD" means the module is designed to be soldered directly on to your PCB using surface-mount pads.*
+"Tile" means the module is designed to be soldered directly on to your PCB using surface-mount pads.*

 ## Compatibility with KiCad 5
 This library is in the new KiCad 6 "S-Expressions" format, and is not compatible with KiCad 5.
 If you need compatibility with KiCad 5, please use version 1.4.1 of this repository - but be aware that said version does not contain all features and is not being maintained.